-This report summarises the findings of an independent evaluation of the Early Grade Reading Programme (EGRP), implemented from 2021 to 2023 in the Ruth Mompati District of the North West Province in South Africa.
-Commissioned by the Department of Basic Education (DBE) with support from UNICEF, the Hempel Foundation and the Zenex Foundation, the intervention was implemented by the Molteno Language Institute (Molteno).
-The independent evaluation was conducted by Social Surveys Africa as commissioned by the Zenex Foundation.
+This report presents the findings of an independent evaluation of the Early Grade Reading Programme, implemented from 2021 to 2023 in the Dr Ruth Segomotsi Mompati District of the North West Province in South Africa.
+Commissioned by the Department of Basic Education (DBE) with support from UNICEF, the Hempel Foundation, and the Zenex Foundation, the intervention was delivered by the Molteno Language Institute (Molteno).
+Social Surveys Africa, commissioned by the Zenex Foundation, conducted the independent evaluation.

-The EGRP is the latest in the Department of Basic Education's EGRS series of rigorous largescale studies to test interventions to strengthen foundational literacy outcomes within the public schooling system at scale.
-Building on findings from previous studies on the efficacy of teacher coaching, the EGRP's guiding question is: Can teacher coaching by Department Heads (DHs) have a similar impact on learner reading outcomes as coaching by professional external coaches, but at lower cost?
+The EGRP is the latest in the Department of Basic Education's EGRS series of rigorous, large-scale studies aimed at testing interventions to strengthen foundational literacy outcomes within the public schooling system on a broad scale.
+Building on findings from previous studies on the efficacy of teacher coaching, the EGRP's central question is: Can coaching by Department Heads (DHs) produce similar improvements in learner reading outcomes as coaching by professional external coaches, but at a reduced cost?

-The EGRP evaluation used a mixed methods approach.
-A randomised control trial design allocated 140 schools into two intervention groups (40 schools with external coaching and 40 schools with DH coaching along with the 'base' intervention of a structured learning programme with materials and teacher training) and a control group (60 schools with only the 'base' intervention without coaching).
-Learners at these schools were assessed in November 2021 (midline) and October 2023 (endline), structued as three cohorts.
-Cohort A was Grade 1 in 2021 and Grade 3 in 2023, cohort B was Grade 2 in 2021 and Grade 4 in 2023, and cohort C was an additional sample Grade 2 learners in 2023.
-Standardised EGRA assessments were conducted in Setswana Home Language and English as First Additional Language (EFAL).
-At the endline, 5652 learners were assessed, of whom 4589 were matched to the 2021 midline.
-The methodology also included quantitative data collection on school-level evidence through interviews with teachers, DHs, and school managers, and qualitative data collection through six case studies (repeated in the same schools in 2021 and 2023) and coach shadowing classroom observations.
-The key evaluation questions were whether the intervention resulted in the specified outcomes (changes in teacher practice in the classroom) and impacts (learner reading outcomes).
-The study also aimed to identify implementation challenges of delivering coaching through DHs.
+The EGRP evaluation employed a mixed-methods approach.
+A randomised control trial design assigned 140 schools into two intervention groups (40 schools with external coaching and 40 schools with DH coaching, both accompanied by the 'base' intervention of structured learning programme materials and teacher training) and a control group (60 schools receiving only the 'base' intervention without coaching).
+Learners at these schools were assessed in November 2021 (Grades 1 and 2) and October 2023 (learners from the 2021 cohorts who were tracked into Grades 3 and 4, as well as a new cohort of Grade 2 learners) using standardised early grade reading assessments in Setswana Home Language and English as First Additional Language (EFAL).
+The methodology also included quantitative data collection on school-level evidence through interviews with teachers, DHs, and school managers, and qualitative data collection through six case studies (repeated in the same schools in 2021 and 2023), coach shadowing, classroom observations, and interviews with key informants involved in programme implementation, design, and funding.
+The key evaluation guestions were whether the intervention led to the specified outcomes (changes in classroom teacher practices) and impacts (learner reading outcomes).
+The study also sought to identify the challenges of delivering coaching through DHs.